-This subsection (1) shall not apply to distributors, employees of distributors, or employees of a manufacturer who has registered the trademark, brand or name of the alcoholic liquor pursuant to Section 6-9 of this Act, and who regularly sells such alcoholic liquor in the State of Illinois only to its registrants thereunder.
+This subsection (1) shall not apply to distributors, employees of distributors, or employees of a manufacturer who

-Anv agent, representative, or person subject registration pursuant to subsection (a-1) of this Section shall not be eliqible to receive a broker's license.

-(m) A non-resident dealer's license shall permit such licensee to ship into and warehouse alcoholic liquor into this State from any point outside of this State, and to sell such alcoholic liquor to Illinois licensed foreign importers and importing distributors and to no one else in this State; provided that said non-resident dealer shall register with the Illinois Liquor Control Commission each and every brand of alcoholic liquor which it proposes to sell to Illinois licensees during the license period; and further provided that it shall comply with all of the provisions of Section 6-9 hereof with respect to registration of such Illinois licensees as may be granted the right to sell such brands at wholesale.
+- 1 has registered the trademark, brand or name of the alcoholic - 2 liquor pursuant to Section 6-9 of this Act, and who regularly - 3 sells such alcoholic liquor in the State of Illinois only to - 4 its registrants thereunder. - 5 Any agent, representative, or person subject to - 6 registration pursuant to subsection (a-1) of this Section shall - 7 not be eligible to receive a broker's license. - 8 (m) A non-resident dealer's license shall permit such - 9 licensee to ship into and warehouse alcoholic liquor into this - 10 State from any point outside of this State, and to sell such - 11 alcoholic liquor to Illinois licensed foreign importers and - importing distributors and to no one else in this State; - provided that said non-resident dealer shall register with the - 14 Illinois Liquor Control Commission each and every brand of - 15 alcoholic liquor which it proposes to sell to Illinois - licensees during the license period; and further provided that - it shall comply with all of the provisions of Section 6-9 - 18 hereof with respect to registration of such Illinois licensees - 19 as may be granted the right to sell such brands at wholesale. - 20 (n) A brew pub license shall allow the licensee to - 21 manufacture beer only on the premises specified in the license, - 22 to make sales of the beer manufactured on the premises to - 23 importing distributors, distributors, and to non-licensees for - use and consumption, to store the beer upon the premises, and - 25 to sell and offer for sale at retail from the licensed - 26 premises, provided that a brew pub licensee shall not sell for

-- (n) A brew pub license shall allow the licensee to manufacture beer only on the premises specified in the license, to make sales of the beer manufactured on the premises to importing distributors, distributors, and to non-licensees for use and consumption, to store the beer upon the premises, and to sell and offer for sale at retail from the licensed premises, provided that a brew pub licensee shall not sell for off-premises consumption more than 50,000 gallons per year. - (o) A caterer retailer license shall allow the holder to serve alcoholic liquors as an incidental part of a food service that serves prepared meals which excludes the serving of snacks as the primary meal, either on or off-site whether licensed or unlicensed. - (p) An auction liquor license shall allow the licensee to sell and offer for sale at auction wine and spirits for use or consumption, or for resale by an Illinois liquor licensee in accordance with provisions of this Act.
+- off-premises consumption more than 50,000 gallons per year. - 2 (o) A caterer retailer license shall allow the holder to 3 serve alcoholic liquors as an incidental part of a food service 4 that serves prepared meals which excludes the serving of snacks 5 as the primary meal, either on or off-site whether licensed or 6 unlicensed. - (p) An auction liquor license shall allow the licensee to sell and offer for sale at auction wine and spirits for use or consumption, or for resale by an Illinois liquor licensee in accordance with provisions of this Act.
 An auction liquor license will be issued to a person and it will permit the auction liquor licensee to hold the auction anywhere in the State.
-An auction liquor license must be obtained for each auction at least 14 days in advance of the auction date. - (q) A special use permit license shall allow an Illinois licensed retailer to transfer a portion of its alcoholic liquor inventory from its retail licensed premises to the premises specified in the license hereby created, and to sell or offer for sale at retail, only in the premises specified in the

-1 license hereby created, the transferred alcoholic liquor for use or consumption, but not for resale in any form.
-A special 2 use permit license may be granted for the following time 3 4 periods: one day or less; 2 or more days to a maximum of 15 days 5 per location in any 12 month period.
-An applicant for the 6 special use permit license must also submit with application proof satisfactory to the State Commission that the 7 8 applicant will provide dram shop liability insurance to the maximum limits and have local authority approval.
-9
+An auction liquor licensee must be obtained for each auction at least 14 days in advance of the auction date. - (q) A special use permit license shall allow an Illinois licensed retailer to transfer a portion of its alcoholic liquor inventory from its retail licensed premises to the premises specified in the license hereby created, and to sell or offer for sale at retail, only in the premises specified in the license hereby created, the transferred alcoholic liquor for use or consumption, but not for resale in any form.
+A special use permit license may be granted for the following time periods: one day or less; 2 or more days to a maximum of 15 days per location in any 12 month period.
+An applicant for the special use permit license must also submit with the application proof satisfactory to the State Commission that the applicant will provide dram shop liability insurance to the maximum limits and have local authority approval.